vrtmrz/obsidian-livesync/README.md

 ## Information in StatusBar

-Synchronization status is shown in statusbar.
+Synchronization status is shown in the status bar with the following icons.

+-   Activity Indicator
+    -   📲 Network request
 -   Status
     -   ⏹️ Stopped
     -   💤 LiveSync enabled.
 Waiting for changes